vutting4221/vcloud-doc/README.md

-## V Cloud Basic User's Manual （v0.1.0）
+## V Cloud Basic User's Manual （v0.1.1）
 ### Login

-Login with your Google account or GitHub account.
-If you have both Google and GitHub account, when emails associated with them are same, you can either login with Google or GitHub into a same v-cloud account.
+The V-Cloud service provides two ways to login: Google account and Github account.
+The email address from the login account will be associated with the V-Cloud account.
+If the email from both Google account and Github account are the same, they will be associated with the same V-Cloud account. (__Attention:__ If the first time logging in of Github account does not contain an email address, it will not be associated with any previous Google account further on.)

 ### Compute Cloud

 ##### Start an instance

-1. Prepare your key pair in v-cloud and save it. **Don't give your key pair to any one**
+1. Create an key pair in V-Cloud and save it. **Don't give your key pair to any one**
-2. Lanch your instance.
+2. Launch your instance.
 You can connect to your instance when the status is running

 ##### Connect to your instance
    - On Linux/macOs